-- Mid-June: Faculty recommenders submit feedback; BS/MS Admissions Committee reviews applications
+- Mid-late June: Faculty recommenders submit feedback; BS/MS Admissions Committee reviews applications

 Your application requires the following components:

 - Statement of Purpose.
-Your statement should be no longer than one page.
+Recommended length: 750-1000 words.
 Topics to address include: (1) Why are you interested in pursuing a combined BS/MS?
 (2) What specific aspects of the program interest you, such as areas of study?
 (3) What makes you a good candidate for this program?

 - References.
-List 2-3 CSE faculty members or affiliate faculty as references.
-You must have at least 2 references who can speak to your classwork and/or research abilities.
-A third reference is strongly encouraged, and could either be a faculty member for whom you were a TA or another reference who knows you from classwork or research.
+List 2 CSE faculty members or affiliate faculty as references.
+You must have 2 references who can speak to your classwork and/or research abilities.
 It is courteous to ask faculty members before listing them as references.

 - Transcripts: Upload a copy of your UW unofficial transcript (use the "printer-friendly" version from MyUW).